 If you are lodging through Online services for business or Online services for agents, the public officer must check the I declare that the information on this schedule is true and correct box.
-They are not required to sign a printed copy and should lodge (or direct the tax agent to lodge) the electronic form (rather than a scanned version) via Online services for business or Online services for agents.
+They are not required to sign a printed copy and should lodge the electronic form (rather than a scanned version) via our online services.